RetroFloppy/transformenator/doc/Design.md

 generated file may be completely changed.
 In the case where a file is a disk image or other compound file, computational reorganization would typically result in multiple output files of names unrelated to the original file name.
+A file representing a disk image enveloping additional files will push the output one level deeper under `output_directory` into a new directory named similarly to the disk image file.
-The same rules to add a file suffix apply.
+The same rules adding file suffixes apply.